Water Soluble Fertilizer Market Size and Share

 Recent Industry Developments

-- September 2025: Yara International reported that its Indian subsidiary expects specialty fertilizer imports to rise 25% in 2025, reaching 135,000–140,000 tonnes as it diversifies sourcing from Norway and the Middle East to offset tighter Chinese export control
+- September 2025: Yara International ASA reported that its Indian subsidiary expects specialty fertilizer imports to rise 25% in 2025, reaching 135,000 -140,000 metric tons as it diversifies sourcing from Norway and the Middle East to offset tighter Chinese export control.

-- February 2025: Haifa North West Europe (NWE) introduced Haifa Soluble DUO, a water-soluble fertilizer designed to help growers increase calcium input without adding extra nitrogen, chlorides, or sulfates, or to reduce nitrogen without affecting the supply of essential nutrients like potassium and calcium.
+- February 2025: Haifa Chemicals Ltd. North West Europe (NWE) introduced Haifa Soluble DUO, a water soluble fertilizer designed to help growers increase calcium input without adding extra nitrogen, chlorides, or sulfates, or to reduce nitrogen without affecting the supply of essential nutrients like potassium and calcium.
 This product is specifically developed for fertigation, providing growers with an efficient and sustainable solution to enhance their cultivation practices.

-- June 2023: ICL has announced the launch of a new range of foliar and fertigation solutions in North America under its Nova brand of water-soluble fertilizers.
+- June 2023: ICL Group Ltd. has introduced the launch of a new range of foliar and fertigation solutions in North America under its Nova brand of water soluble fertilizers.
 The key products in this line include Nova FINISH™, Nova PULSE™, Nova ELEVATE™, and Nova FLOW™.

 Global Water Soluble Fertilizer Market Report Scope